pintowar/xbox_live/README.md

     Gamerscore: 9454.
     Score in 'Battlefield 3': 100 out of 1000.
     Unlocked achievement '1st Loser' on 10/28/2011.

+## Caveats

+The contents, layout, and authentication scheme for the Xbox Live web site may change at any time, and historically has changed several times per year.
+These changes will almost certainly break the functionality of this gem, requiring a new version of the gem to be coded and released.

 ## To Do for Version 1.0